19klowe0/DrawShapes/README.md

 ### How to Use:
-##### Eclispe
+##### Elispe
-    Make a point on the top left-hand side you want your eclipse to start.
-    Make a second point at the bottom right-hand side where you want the eclipse to end.
+    make a point in the center of where you want you elipse to be. make a point at the first radius length. make a point at the second radius length.
 ##### Line
     Make two points anywhere in the drawing area.
 ##### Bezier Curve